rahulkumar1907/expense-tracker/README.md

 } 5.
 Multi-factor Authentication (MFA):
 For actions that have high security risks (e.g., changing passwords or making financial transactions), use multi-factor authentication to ensure that the user explicitly authorizes the action.
 Even if a CSRF attack manages to trigger a request, the attacker would still need to pass an additional layer of authentication (e.g., a code sent to the user's phone).

+# Point 8 DDoS Attack
+What is a DDoS Attack?
+A DDoS (Distributed Denial of Service) attack aims to disrupt a service by overwhelming it with a flood of traffic from multiple sources.
+The goal is to exhaust the target's resources (bandwidth, CPU, or memory), causing it to become slow or unavailable.

+Types of DDoS Attacks:
+Volumetric Attacks: Flooding with massive traffic (e.g., UDP floods).
+Protocol Attacks: Exploiting protocol weaknesses (e.g., SYN floods).
+Application Layer Attacks: Overloading web applications (e.g., HTTP floods).
+How DDoS Attacks Work:
+Botnets: Attackers control a network of infected devices (botnets) to send traffic to the target.
+Amplification: Attacks can use techniques to amplify traffic volume (e.g., DNS amplification).
+DDoS Impact:
+Service downtime: Makes websites or services unavailable.
+Financial loss: Costs from downtime, recovery, and reputation damage.
+Operational disruption: Requires manual intervention or third-party services to mitigate.
+Preventing DDoS Attacks:
+Rate Limiting: Restrict the number of requests per client within a time window.

+Example (Express):
+javascript
+Copy code
+import rateLimit from 'express-rate-limit';
+const limiter = rateLimit({
+  windowMs: 1 * 60 * 1000, // 1 minute
+  max: 100, // Max requests per minute
+  message: 'Too many requests.
+Try again later.',
+});
+app.use(limiter);
+Traffic Monitoring & Anomaly Detection: Monitor traffic patterns to detect unusual spikes.

+Web Application Firewall (WAF): Filters malicious traffic at the application layer.

+CDN (Content Delivery Network): Distributes traffic across multiple servers, reducing load on the origin server.

+Geofencing: Block traffic from regions not relevant to your user base.

+Auto-scaling: Automatically scale resources in response to increased traffic.

+Blackhole Routing & Traffic Filtering: Drop malicious traffic before it reaches your servers.

+Anycast Network: Routes traffic to multiple servers globally, dispersing DDoS traffic.

+# Point 9 CLUSTERING IN NODEJS
+Node.js runs in a single-threaded event loop, meaning it can handle multiple requests simultaneously but only on one thread.
+This works well for I/O-heavy operations (e.g., web servers, databases), but for CPU-intensive tasks (e.g., heavy computation, data processing), a single-threaded model can be a bottleneck.

+To leverage multi-core systems and make full use of your server's hardware, Node.js clustering allows you to spawn multiple child processes (workers), each of which runs on a separate CPU core, while the master process acts as the coordinator.

+This approach allows your application to handle more requests concurrently by distributing the workload across multiple processes, effectively scaling your app without needing to deploy it across multiple machines.

+How Clustering Works in Node.js
+Master Process: This is the main process.
+It runs the application, but it does not handle the requests itself.
+Instead, it forks multiple worker processes.
+Worker Processes: Each worker is a copy of the main application and runs in its own thread.
+Each worker handles requests independently, taking advantage of multi-core systems.
+Load Balancing: The OS’s load balancer automatically distributes incoming requests to the worker processes, which can run on different CPU cores.

+import express from "express";
+import cluster from "cluster";
+import os from "os";
+import mongoose from "mongoose";

+const numCPUs = os.cpus().length; // Get the number of CPU cores

+if (cluster.isMaster) {
+  // Master process: Fork workers for each CPU core console.log(`Master process is running on pid ${process.pid}`);

+  // Fork workers
+  for (let i = 0; i < numCPUs; i++) {
+    cluster.fork(); // Creates a worker process
+  }

+  cluster.on("exit", (worker, code, signal) => {
+    console.log(`Worker ${worker.process.pid} died`);
+    // If a worker dies, fork a new one cluster.fork();
+  });
+} else {
+  // Worker process: Set up the app to handle requests const app = express();

+  // Basic route
+  app.get("/", (req, res) => {
+    res.send("Hello from Worker!");
+  });

+  const PORT = process.env.PORT || 4000;
+  app.listen(PORT, () => {
+    console.log(`Worker process ${process.pid} is running on port ${PORT}`);
+  });
+}
+Explanation:
+cluster.isMaster: This check determines if the current process is the master process.
+If it is, the master process will fork worker processes for each CPU core available (using cluster.fork()).

+Forking Worker Processes: Each worker process is an instance of your Express app, and they handle requests independently.
+Each worker process listens on the same port.

+Master Process Responsibilities:

+It forks worker processes to run on multiple cores.
+It listens for exit events to restart workers if they crash, ensuring high availability.
+Worker Process Responsibilities:

+Each worker runs the same Express app.
+Workers handle the HTTP requests and return responses.
+How Load Balancing Works
+In a clustered environment:

+The operating system’s load balancer automatically distributes incoming requests between the available workers.
+Each worker runs in its own process, so each can independently handle incoming requests.
+Since there are multiple processes, your app can handle more requests at once, especially if the server has multiple CPU cores.
+Benefits of Clustering:
+Increased Throughput: Multiple workers running on different CPU cores can handle more requests concurrently.
+Fault Tolerance: If a worker crashes, the master process can spawn a new worker to replace it, ensuring the app remains up and running.
+Better Performance: By distributing tasks to multiple processes, Node.js can handle both I/O-bound and CPU-bound tasks more effectively.

+# Point 10 APPLICATION LEVEL AND ROUTE LEVEL MIDDLEWARE

+Application-Level Middleware
+This type of middleware applies globally to all routes in the application.
+It’s used for tasks like logging, body parsing, and error handling.

+Example:
+javascript
+Copy code
+const express = require('express');
+const app = express();

+// Application-level middleware (logs all requests) app.use((req, res, next) => {
+  console.log(`${req.method} ${req.url}`);
+  next();
+});

+// Body parser middleware
+app.use(express.json());

+app.get('/', (req, res) => {
+  res.send('Hello World');
+});

+app.listen(3000, () => console.log('Server running on port 3000'));
+Route-Level Middleware
+This middleware is applied to specific routes.
+It’s useful for tasks like authentication or validation for certain endpoints.

+Example:
+javascript
+Copy code
+const express = require('express');
+const app = express();

+// Route-level middleware for authentication function isAuthenticated(req, res, next) {
+  if (req.headers['authorization'] === 'secret') {
+    next();
+  } else {
+    res.status(401).send('Unauthorized');
+  }
+}

+// Only the /protected route uses the isAuthenticated middleware app.get('/protected', isAuthenticated, (req, res) => {
+  res.send('Protected Route');
+});

+app.listen(3000, () => console.log('Server running on port 3000'));
+Key Points:
+Application-Level Middleware: Runs for every request (app.use()).
+Route-Level Middleware: Runs for specific routes (app.get(), app.post(), etc.).

+# Point 11 EXPRESS ROUTER

+In Express, a router is an object that is used to define and manage routes separately from the main application.
+It allows you to organize your routes into smaller, modular pieces.
+Each router can handle requests for specific paths and HTTP methods (GET, POST, etc.).

+Key Points:
+Modular Routing: Instead of defining all routes in a single file, you can use routers to group related routes together.
+Mountable: Routers can be mounted on specific paths, making them reusable across different parts of the application.